Last updated on February 2, 2023 by Wandering our World

 Jamaica, on the other hand, is more well known, and the popular sites can get busy.
 However that does mean that Jamaica is far better equipped for tourists in terms of excursion choices, as well as bars and restaurants catered to visitors.

-Both Grenada and Jamaica are safe destinations, but Grenada is safer than Jamaica – mainly due to there being a much smaller population, less poverty and disparity between rich and poor in the country.
+Both Grenada and Jamaica are safe destinations.
+But Grenada is safer than Jamaica – mainly due to there being a much smaller population, less poverty and less disparity between rich and poor in the country.

 Below we look at some of our favorite natural sights in both, before comparing what to expect culturally in each.
 All to help you decide!

 This gorgeous long stretch of sand is the perfect place to unwind, and the water is calm, warm, and full of wonderful shades of blue.
 There are several resorts that dot the coastline there, so it’s a great place to be based if staying on the island.

 Morne Rouge beach is another favorite of ours.
 The white sand here not only looks beautiful, but its gentle gradient down into the water makes it a safe spot to swim and shore snorkel.
 This is regarded as one of the best snorkeling spots on the island too.

 However what also makes Grenada special is that it doesn’t feel like life revolves around tourism.
 In fact this island is named ‘The Spice Isle’ because it’s one of the world’s biggest producers of cinnamon (which is a real ‘superfood’), nutmeg, turmeric, ginger, bay leaves and many others.

 Nestled in Grenada’s lush hilly interior, is Belvedere Plantation – one of the island’s biggest spice plantations.
 A visit there will transport you back in time, and will also give you the chance to see, smell, and taste, this island’s famous exports.